omar-polo/gmid/README.md

 It can serve static files, has optional FastCGI and proxying support, and a rich configuration syntax.

+gg is a simple command-line Gemini client, and ge a stripped-down config-less gmid version used to quickly serve a directory locally over Gemini.

 ## Internationalisation (IRIs, UNICODE, punycode, all that stuff)